DejaVu2364/ASTRA_Dashboard_Replit/replit.md

 - Content strategy analysis with quadrant charts
 - Data explorer with filtering capabilities
 - AI briefing library with monthly reports
-- **NEW**: Narrative trend tracking and strategic recommendations
+- **AI-POWERED**: Real-time narrative trend tracking and strategic recommendations
-- **NEW**: Deep engagement analytics with pattern recognition
+- **AI-POWERED**: Deep engagement analytics with pattern recognition
-- **NEW**: AI-powered insights with confidence scoring
+- **AI-POWERED**: Live AI insights with confidence scoring and refresh capabilities
-- **NEW**: Advanced data discovery and exploration tools
+- **AI-POWERED**: Advanced data discovery and exploration tools
-- **NEW**: Multi-month sentiment analysis with volatility tracking
+- **AI-POWERED**: Multi-month sentiment analysis with volatility tracking

-All phases have been deployed with enhanced tabbed navigation for seamless user experience across all intelligence modules.
+All phases have been deployed with enhanced tabbed navigation and full AI integration for seamless user experience across all intelligence modules.

 ## System Architecture